© Graham Prentice/Shutterstock.com

 Reduced deductions, exemptions

-Personal exemptions -- $3,950 each for yourself, spouse and any dependents for the 2014 tax year -- help reduce your adjusted gross income to a lower taxable income amount.
-This amount is reduced incrementally once your income exceeds your filing status income amount.
-The personal exemption phaseout, or PEP, could zero out the exemptions amount for some taxpayers.
+Personal exemptions -- $4,000 each for yourself, spouse and any dependents for the 2015 tax year; $4,050 in 2016 -- help reduce adjusted gross income to a lower taxable income amount.
+This amount is reduced incrementally once a rich taxpayer's income exceeds the filing status income trigger amount.
+The personal exemption phaseout, or PEP, could zero out the exemption amounts for some taxpayers.

 Unlike the exemptions phaseout, the itemized deductions cannot be completely eliminated.
 However, they could be reduced enough to cause wealthier filers some tax pain.